Menlove Ave.: Background

-The first side of the LP comprises session outtakes from the Rock 'n' Roll sessions with Phil Spector in late 1973, apart from "Rock and Roll People", which is from the Mind Games sessions.
+The first side of the LP comprises session outtakes from the Rock 'n' Roll sessions with Phil Spector in late 1973, apart from "Rock 'n' Roll People", which is from the Mind Games sessions.
 The remainder features rehearsal recordings in mid-1974 for Walls and Bridges.

-The song "Rock and Roll People" was originally recorded and released on Johnny Winter's seventh studio album John Dawson Winter III.
+The song "Rock 'n' Roll People" was originally recorded and released on Johnny Winter's seventh studio album John Dawson Winter III.

 The title refers to Lennon's childhood home, 251 Menlove Avenue, in Liverpool.
 Menlove Avenue is a long road in South Liverpool, part of the Liverpool ring road.
 While it is mainly residential, it is also a primary route: the A562.
 It also passes Woolton Village where Lennon and Paul McCartney first met.

 Yoko Ono's liner notes mention that "John's American rock roots – Elvis Presley, Fats Domino and Phil Spector – are evident in these tracks.
-But what I hear in John's voice are the other roots of the boy who grew up in Liverpool, listening to 'Greensleeves,' BBC Radio and Tessie O'Shea."
+But what I hear in John's voice are the other roots of the boy who grew up in Liverpool, listening to 'Greensleeves,' BBC Radio and Tessie O'Shea".